Conservation Seed Science

 Characterising seed storage behaviour and longevity, and developing storage protocols for effective seed banking.

-Classifying and understanding seed dormancy types and developing reliable seed germination methods.
+Classifying seed dormancy types and developing reliable methods for seed germination.

 Understanding the role and applications of smoke, and germination-active chemicals isolated from smoke, in seed germination ecology, restoration, horticulture, and agriculture.